 Sveta Nedilja is a small beach village located on the southern side of the island Hvar, in Croatia.
 This is definitely not a Sunday drive.
 Drive with care as this is a coastal road with dangerous dropoffs.
 The road to the town is recommended only to the brave and adventurous.
 It’s one of the most scenic coastal drives in the world.

 The path which snakes up through pine woods offers amazing views of the Adriatic Sea.
 4wd vehicle recommended.
 The route has humbled many egos.
 It’s not for the sissies and shouldn’t be attempted by novice drivers.
-Starting from the asphalted D116 road, the drive is 6.7 km long.
+Starting from the paved D116 road, the drive is 6.7km (4,16 miles) long.
 With drops that appear to be hundreds, if not a thousand feet to the side, experienced drivers are the only ones who should attempt this route.
 You might want to take this into consideration if you have passengers that don't like heights.
 Take this road only on your own responsibility and ask the locals about the current conditions.